connorholyday/lose-the-fonts/readme.md

 This app works by moving these fonts to `~/Library/LoseTheFonts/` when activated, and moving them back when deactivated.

+## Build instructions

+First install Electron and Electron Packager.

+To run the app in development mode:
+`npm run start`

+To build the app:
+`electron-packager . --overwrite --icon "./app-icon.icns"`

 ## License

 MIT © [Connor Holyday](https://holyday.me)